vbomm/nlpcloudconnector/README.md

 ---

-A way to access the models and endpoints via Apache HttpClient.
+A way to access the models and endpoints provided by https://nlpcloud.com/ via Apache HttpClient.

 Currently able to access the "question" endpoint with the models roberta-base-squad2 (cpu), fast-gpt-j (gpu) and finetuned-gpt-neox-20b (gpu).